Skip Ribbon Commands

 SharePoint

-PI: Jurgen Rehm, Institute of Mental Health Policy Research, CAMH, ON
+PI: Dr. Jürgen Rehm, Institute of Mental Health Policy Research, CAMH, ON and Ontario CRISM Node Team (OCRINT)

-In order to increase the integrity, transparency, validity, and accuracy of our evaluation and data collected within each sub-study, we will undertake two distinct knowledge triangulation activities drawing on focus groups and jurisdictional bylaw policy analyses.
+To enhance the validity and accuracy of our evaluation and the data collected in each sub-study, we will undertake two independent knowledge triangulation activities: 1) stakeholder focus groups and 2) jurisdictional analyses.

 FOCUS GROUPS

-In addition to conducting focus groups to triangulate knowledge and ensure the validity and accuracy of our data, we will also undertake jurisdictional bylaw policy analyses.
+In addition to conducting focus groups to triangulate knowledge and ensure the validity and accuracy of our data, we will also undertake jurisdictional analyses.
 One caveat of decriminalization policy is that although it is universally mandated across the province, how the policy is applied and enforced will vary by jurisdiction and specific police forces.
-Additionally, it will be impacted by specific community bylaws related to public drug use consumption and drug-adjacent crimes such as littering of drug use paraphernalia, loitering, etc. which, if remain enforced by individual community bylaws or police forces, may undermine the goals of decriminalization.
-It will therefore be important to conduct jurisdictional-specific analyses to examine potential differences in the application of the decriminalization policy, including analyzing drug use-related bylaws, and any impacts and outcomes.
+It will also be dependent on resources allocated towards specific services within jurisdictions and how they are able to respond to the policy.
+It will therefore be important to conduct jurisdictional-specific analyses to examine potential differences in the application of the decriminalization policy.